 2 March 2008

 Early mornings and occasional worries may keep trips interesting, though I could probably do without.
 We began the day at the Academia, the location of Michelangelo’s famous David statue.
-We were there for quite a while since we couldn’t meet our guide until later that day.
-I sat behind the statue for some time, talking to Sarah until Clint came and suggested that we go for a walk before we met the guide.
-We looked at Ospedale di Innocenti and the Mosque.

 The official walking tour began and we saw several old medieval structures.
 It was nice and informative.
 The Ponte Vecchio is a place I’ll need to re-visit.
 It is a dangerous place for men to go with their significant others because it is a street completely dedicated to jewelry.
 It would have been tempting, had the shops not been closed, due to it being Sunday.